webpack/webpack.js.org/src/content/plugins/module-federation-plugin.md

 #### Array syntax

-This syntax allows you to easily share libraries with package name only.
-This approach is good for prototyping, but it will not allow you to scale to large production environment given libraries like `react` and `react-dom` will require additional requirements.
+This syntax allows you to share libraries with package name only.
+This approach is good for prototyping, but it will not allow you to scale to large production environment given that libraries like `react` and `react-dom` will require additional requirements.

 ```js
 const { ModuleFederationPlugin } = require('webpack').container;